Mason Farm Biological Reserve

 During the 1960s and 1970s, several portions of this tract were set aside specifically for biological uses by the UNC Board of Trustees, and Mason Farm Biological Reserve was officially established in 1984.
 Today the area is administered by the North Carolina Botanical Garden as both a natural area and biological field station.

 Access to the Reserve is available by special permit to researchers, university classes, natural history groups, and the public.
 Annual permits and materials interpreting the Reserve's farm roads and trails are available at the Education Center.
-For further information, call 919-962-0522 or email North Carolina Botanical Garden Assistant Director for Conservation Johnny Randall.
+For further information, call 919-962-0522 or email North Carolina Botanical Garden director of conservation programs Johnny Randall.
 Visitors are asked NOT to bring dogs to Mason Farm.
+Please note visiting Mason Farm Biological Reserve may require fording a stream with your vehicle.
+Depending on the stream depth, crossing may be dangerous and prevent visiting the site.

 For occasional tours of Mason Farm Biological Reserve and other natural areas, check our Guided Tours and Hikes page.